ncatlab/nlab-content/pages/1/7/4/0/471/content.md

 #Discussion#

 We had originally started discussing the notion of interval objects at [[homotopy]] but then moved it to this entry here.
-The above entry grew out of the following discussion we had, together with discussion at [[Trimble's notion of weak n-category]].
+The above entry grew out of the following discussion we had, together with discussion at [[Trimble n-category]].

 _[[Urs Schreiber|Urs]]:_ Let me chat a bit about what I am looking for here.
 It seems very useful to have a good notion of what it means in a context like a [[closed category|closed]] [[category of fibrant objects]] to say that _[[path object]]s are compatibly corepresented_.